3 Reasons Getting Organized Will Instantly Boost Your Well-Being

 It improves mental health.

 Organizing may seem stressful, but living in a disorganized environment literally causes stress.
-Clutter has been shown to raise the stress hormone, cortisol, which has been linked to depression, anxiety, and stress-related diseases at elevated or chronic levels.
-Additionally, a 2018 study revealed that clutter can significantly decrease one's satisfaction with life.
+Clutter has been shown to raise the stress hormone, cortisol, which has been linked to depression, anxiety, and stress-related diseases3 at elevated or chronic levels.
+Additionally, a 2018 study4 revealed that clutter can significantly decrease one's satisfaction with life.

 Pro tip: To avoid overcrowding surfaces, consider keeping extra notebooks, clean linens, beauty products, and other miscellaneous items within labeled bins—such as The Container Store's Nordic Storage Baskets—stored in closets or drawers.
 There's nothing wrong with placing a *few* baskets on shelves or inside cubbies, but keep it simple.
 For the ones kept in sight, we're big fans of the Water Hyacinth Bins.